 “The journey is never ending.
 There’s always gonna be growth, improvement, adversity; you just gotta take it all in and do what’s right, continue to grow, continue to live in the moment.”

-It is even easy to identify someone influencing its surroundings.
+It is even easy to identify someone influencing their surroundings.
 But how do you get there?
 Well, as with everything else, there is no magic formula as each individual is unique.
 And yet, we can talk about a general pattern to follow and build our personal impact.

 Before we move forward, let’s define what personal impact is and explore some tips associated with it.